Robert G. Gard Jr.

-Robert Gibbins Gard Jr. (born January 28, 1928) is a retired United States Army lieutenant general and former chairman of the board of the Center for Arms Control and Non-Proliferation where his work focuses on nuclear nonproliferation, missile defense, Iraq, Iran, military policy, nuclear terrorism, and other national security issues.
+Robert Gibbins Gard Jr. (January 28, 1928 – April 6, 2026) was a United States Army lieutenant general and former chairman of the board of the Center for Arms Control and Non-Proliferation where his work focused on nuclear nonproliferation, missile defense, Iraq, Iran, military policy, nuclear terrorism, and other national security issues.

 Early life and education

-Gard was born in West Point, New York and educated at TMI Episcopal school in San Antonio, Texas, before receiving a place at the United States Military Academy (West Point).
+Gard was born in West Point, New York, and educated at TMI Episcopal school in San Antonio, Texas, before receiving a place at the United States Military Academy (West Point).

 Gard graduated from West Point with a B.S. in 1950.